ratson/conflake/docs/reference/api.md

 also be available in the NixOS instance's pkgs, and Conflake's `nixpkgs.config` will apply to it as well.

-When using the result of calling `nixpkgs.lib.nixosSystem`, the `config.propagationModule` value can be used as a NixOS module to gain the above benefits.

 For example:

 ```nix